areee/dart_kassakuitti_cli/README.md

 A simple Dart CLI app to handle a cash receipt coming from S-kaupat or K-ruoka (two Finnish food online stores).

+## Installation

+- Download a Chrome extension called "[snapshot-as-html](https://github.com/areee/snapshot-as-html)" (edited by the author of this project)
+    - In the [latest release page](https://github.com/areee/snapshot-as-html/releases/latest), go to the assets section and click the "Source code (zip)" link.
+It'll download the source code to your computer.
+    - Unzip the zip file.
+    - Open Google Chrome and go to the [Extensions page](chrome://extensions/) (chrome://extensions/).
+    - Enable the developer mode and click "Load unpacked".
+Browser to the unzipped folder (e.g. snapshot-as-html-0.1.0) and go to the subdirectory (snapshot-as-html).
+That folder should include all the extension files, e.g. `manifest.json`.
+Click "Select" and Google Chrome will load the extension.

 ## Usage

+### Needed files
+- An EAN file = a HTML file (.html) → needed when using both S-kaupat and K-ruoka
+- A cash receipt file = a plain text file (.txt) → only needed when using S-kaupat

 ### Default usage